 Mold allergy prevention options

 Your best line of defense against the mold that can cause allergies is to prevent it in the first place.
-Here are some of the things you can do to prevent mold-based allergies, and how you can keep mold from developing in your home:
+Here are some of the things you can do to avoid mold-based allergies and how you can keep mold from developing in your home:

-- Change your air filter and furnace filters regularly – This will lower the number of potential mold-feeding contaminants in your home.
+• Change your air and furnace filters regularly – This will lower the number of potential mold-feeding contaminants in your home.

-- Use a dehumidifier – The EPA recommends your home have humidity levels at or below 50%.
+• Use a dehumidifier – The EPA recommends that your home has humidity levels at or below 50%.
 A dehumidifier is your best bet to make that happen.

 How long do mold allergy symptoms last?

-Mold allergy symptoms will begin to appear anywhere from 2 to 12 hours after you've been exposed to it and can last for several days after you've removed yourself from the environment where the mold existed.
+Mold allergy symptoms will appear anywhere from 2 to 12 hours after exposure.
+They can last for several days after you've removed yourself from the environment where the mold existed.

 Note that your allergy symptoms will not resolve completely as long as you remain in the environment the mold is in or if you do nothing to eliminate the mold in that environment.